The “Best of” edition of SFGN is always one of our most popular issues and the dining section is the most popular section.

 Runner-up for Best Vegetarian: Tee Jay Thai Sushi

 Best New Restaurant / Best Sandwich: Papa Duke's

 1952 Wilton Dr., Wilton Manors

 Proof that you don’t have to be a fancy, white-linen tablecloth kind of place to win.
-Papa Dukes has a very limited menu, with less than a half-dozen sandwich offerings, a few salads, and a couple of breakfast items.
+The menu features sandwiches, salads, and breakfast items.
+That’s it, but that’s all it needs to score Best New Restaurant.
 That’s it, but that’s all it needs to score Best New Restaurant.